sashabryl/cherwood-frontend/README.md

 ### Backend: [Link](https://github.com/sashabryl/cherwood-backend)

 ### Description: Cherwood is an online store specializing in high-quality wood products.
-The front-end of the site is developed using TypeScript, React.js, combined with SASS (SCSS) modules for styling.
+The site's front-end is developed using TypeScript, React.js and SASS (SCSS) modules for styling.
 The development process followed the Scrum methodology, ensuring an agile and collaborative approach.
 The site is connected to a robust backend, allowing dynamic interactions and seamless management of product data, orders, and customer interactions.
-The frontend efficiently communicates with the backend, providing users with a smooth and responsive shopping experience.
+The front-end efficiently communicates with the back-end, providing users with a smooth and responsive shopping experience.

 ## Available Scripts